smithery-ai/smithery-cookbook/servers/python/migrate_stdio_to_http/README.md

 # Python MCP Server with FastMCP

-A simple Python MCP server built using FastMCP to demonstrate hosting remote servers on Smithery with custom docker containers.
+A simple Python MCP server built using FastMCP.
+This server demonstrates how you can host streamable HTTP servers on Smithery, with STDIO support for backwards compatibility.

-This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).

 ## Features:

-- **CORS**: CORS headers for browser-based MCP client compatibility
+- **CORS**: CORS headers for browser-based MCP clients
 - **Smithery Session Configuration**: handles base64-encoded JSON configuration passed via query parameters
 - **Server Transport**: Can run with both STDIO and HTTP transports using `TRANSPORT` env variable